groovybits/rsllm/README.md

 - dynamic code generation of python for new tasks on the fly like video processing? risks?
 - iterations and multi-generational output with outlines leading to multiple passes till a final result is reached.
 - use ffmpeg-next-sys to process video and audio in real-time, use for generating frames/audio/text to video etc / transforming video, creating mood videos or themes and stories.
 Experiment to see what an LLM + FFmpeg can do together.
+- MpegTS Analyzer for real-time analysis of mpegts streams and reporting, with AI to detect issues and report them.
+- Use Perceptual Hashes DCT64 based frame fingerprints from video input to detect changes in video frames, recognize and learn repeating frames / content sequences, commercial break verification, and ad insertion detection.
+Plug in SCTE35 and have database of content fingerprinted to compare to and various quality checks on iput and confirmation of break/logo fidelity and presence.

 ## License